LorenzoValente3/Deep-Learning-Models/README.md

     $ sudo pip3 install -r requirements.txt

 ## About the Project
-The project is divided into two folders.
+Two folders hold the project.
 Each of them contains the model implementations tailored to the different datasets they use.

 ### Datasets
 #### 1. MNIST
 The [MNIST database](https://en.wikipedia.org/wiki/MNIST_database) is a handwritten digits dataset.
 The [[class]](./models_using_MNIST/MNIST_dataset.py) implemented in this project includes 60.000 training samples and 10.000 test samples.
-Each image is represented by 28x28 pixels, each value ranges from 0 to 255 and has a grayscale value.
+In each image, there are 28x28 pixels, each value ranging from 0 to 255 and a grayscale value.

 #### 2. Polynomial
 The Polynomial database is a bi-dimensional contour plots dataset.
-The [[class]](./GANs_using_Polynomials/POLY_dataset.py) implemented in this project includes 20000 samples showing polynomial up to a maximum degree (the fifth degree is taken into account as the maximum one here) in two variables.
+The [[class]](./GANs_using_Polynomials/POLY_dataset.py) implemented in this project includes 20000 samples showing polynomial up to a maximum degree (in this case, 5) in two variables.
-Each image is represented by 40x40 pixels for 1-channel.
+The size of each image is 40x40 pixels for a 1-channel.
 An image from the dataset is shown below as an example.
 The dataset _polydata.npy_ can be downloaded [here](https://drive.google.com/drive/folders/1cuoUMLsSAcC2y_7Xd593NiL-Pm2n6S39?usp=sharing).